aengelberg/loco/README.md

 - `$abs`* - given a variable X, returns the absolute value of X.

 - `$=, $<, $>, $<=, $>=, $!=` - constraints that specify equality/inequality between two or more arguments.
-Calling these on more than one argument will return a composition of multiple constraints (which collectively have same functionality, but might be less efficient then you'd like).
+Calling these on more than two arguments will return a composition of multiple constraints (which collectively have same functionality, but might be less efficient then you'd like).

 #### Logical Constraints